 - The triangle can still be acute, right, or obtuse.

-Take a triangle with side lengths , , and .
+Take side lengths , , and .

-First check that those lengths form a triangle:
+First confirm they form a triangle:

 - The largest angle is opposite the side of length .